Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 ## Audit Label Access and Usage
-You have four options to determine if a label has been accessed or used:
+You have several options to determine if a label has been accessed or used:

+* Document Tracking and Revocation
 * Microsoft Purview Compliance Portal > Activity Explorer
 * Microsoft Purview Compliance Portal > Audit
 * PowerShell Search-UnifiedAuditLog cmdlet
 * Microsoft Defender for Cloud Apps > Activity Log

+### Tracking and Revocation
+Microsoft is introducing new features both to the Purview Compliance portal and to the Office apps to enable tracking and revocation.
+See [Track and revoke encrypted documents](https://learn.microsoft.com/en-us/purview/track-and-revoke-admin).
+Note that as of October 2023, documents stored in SharePoint and OneDrive lose their ability to be tracked; for this feature to work, the document owner must download the document locally and open.
+Per the [Microsoft Roadmap](https://www.microsoft.com/en-us/microsoft-365/roadmap?filters=Worldwide%20(Standard%20Multi-Tenant)&searchterms=revocation), expect new features in document tracking and revocation to be introduced in 2023 Q4.

 ### Activity Explorer
-The Activity Explorer in the Microsoft Purview Compliance portal provides a 30-day search window of various activities.
+The Activity Explorer in the Microsoft Purview Compliance portal provides a 30-day search window of label activities.
 See [Get started with activity explorer](https://learn.microsoft.com/en-us/microsoft-365/compliance/data-classification-activity-explorer?view=o365-worldwide) and [Labeling actions reported in Activity Explorer](https://learn.microsoft.com/en-us/purview/data-classification-activity-explorer-available-events?view=o365-worldwide).
-Activity Explorer records labeling actions, such as when a label is applied or changed.
+Activity Explorer records labeling activities, such as when a label is applied or changed or when a labeled file is read.
 For small environments, it generally takes between 3-5 minutes for an activity to appear in Activity Explorer.
 Some activities take longer than others to appear.
 For example, the `File read` activity may take 10-15 minutes.

-It is important to note that Activity Explorer only records events for users in the directory.
-For example, if policy allows external users to access protected documents without a guest account, i.e. through cross-tenant access settings, then Activity Explorer does not record events for those users.
+One item to note is that Activity Explorer only records events for users in your directory.
+For example, if external user are able to access protected documents without a guest account, e.g. through cross-tenant access settings, then Activity Explorer does not record events for those users.

 ### Auditing
+Microsoft provides an auditing framework that may be used to track label access and usage.
+For E3 customers, the retention period is 180 days.
+For E5 customers, the retention period is 365 days.

+See [Sensitivity label activities](https://learn.microsoft.com/en-us/purview/audit-log-activities#sensitivity-label-activities).
+For documents accessed by the RMS service, see [Access audit logs](https://learn.microsoft.com/en-us/azure/information-protection/audit-logs#access-audit-logs).

 Per the [FAQ](https://learn.microsoft.com/en-us/purview/audit-log-search?redirectSourcePath=%252fen-us%252farticle%252fSearch-the-audit-log-in-the-Office-365-Security-Compliance-Center-0d4d0f35-390b-4518-800e-0c7ec95e946c#frequently-asked-questions), data in the audit search is generally available within 60-90 minutes but can take up to 24 hours to appear.
 See [Before you search the audit log](https://learn.microsoft.com/en-us/purview/audit-log-search#before-you-search-the-audit-log).

 ### Audit Log